nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

   organisation **MUST** preserve this attribution when aggregating data from multiple data holders into a single overview.
-- **Date.** The registration date of the resource in the source **SHOULD** be used, conveyed through `Resource.meta.lastUpdated`.
+- **Date.** The registration date of the resource in the source **SHOULD** be used, conveyed through the `.meta.lastUpdated` element of the resource.
 Where a zib provides a dedicated recorded date, that element **MAY** be used instead.
 - **Role.** The registering professional is referenced from the zib (for example via `performer`, `recorder`, `author` or `asserter`).
 Their role **SHOULD** be conveyed